Phrasal Verbsphrasal verbjump to other results

-to attack somebody She went for him with a knife.
+to attack someone She went for him with a knife.jump to other results

-- 1to apply to somebody/something What I said about Peter goes for you, too.
+- 1to apply to someone or something What I said about Peter goes for you, too.
 They have a high level of unemployment—but the same goes for many other countries.

-- 2to go to a place and bring somebody/something back She's gone for some milk.
+- 2to go to a place and bring someone or something back She's gone for some milk.

-- 3(informal) to be attracted by somebody/something; to like or prefer somebody/something She goes for tall slim men.
+- 3to be attracted by someone or something; to like or prefer someone or something She goes for tall slim men.
 I don't really go for modern art.